Evolutionary Inference for Function-valued Traits: Gaussian Process Regression on Phylogenies: Discussion

 \section{Discussion}

 In this paper we have exploited the powerful inference architecture provided by Gaussian processes to address phylogenetic questions for function-valued data.
 Explicit posterior distributions are available, giving a straightforward approach to the prediction of unobserved function-valued traits, as well as a principled approach to evolutionary model selection.
-The approach is suitable both for complete functional observations of function-valued traits and for discretely and even irregularly sampled traits, with missing observations.
+The approach is suitable both for complete (or dense) observations of function-valued traits and for sparsely and even irregularly sampled traits, with missing observations.